HumaIlyas/Project-1/README.md

 * As a style language.

 ### Font Awesome
-* As an icon library for icons used in benefits of yoga section, social links and Contact Us page.
+* As an icon library for icons used in benefits and techniques of yoga section, social links and contact us page.

 ___
 # Testing